top of page

 In most cases, these vendors pay nothing but are typically paid for their services.
 So why are food trucks being asked to pay a fee to participate?

-Event Organizers, Here's a Thought: If You Believe in Your Event, Offer a Sales Guarantee
+Event Organizers, here's a Thought: If You Believe in Your Event, Offer a Sales Guarantee

 If you believe your event is going to be a hit, consider offering a sales guarantee to your vendors.
 By doing so, the risk isn’t placed solely on the food truck owners.
 It allows food trucks to invest their time, resources, and effort without worrying about whether or not the event will generate the expected crowd or sales.
 A sales guarantee can provide a fair balance, ensuring both the event organizers and the food truck owners have a stake in making the event a success.
+If you're an event organizer who is ready to get started on planning your next event, contact us today to discuss how we can collaborate and make it a success.

 Food Truck Owners: Know Your Numbers

 As food truck owners, we must know our numbers.
 Without a clear understanding of our business’s finances, we could be losing money every time we participate in an event that doesn’t guarantee sales or provide adequate support.
 It’s far too easy to say “yes” because we care and want to help, but we need to make sure we’re taken care of first.
+Read our other blog posts for more insights and tips on food trucks, catering, and event planning.

 If you’re asked to pay a vendor fee, evaluate whether the event provides any services that directly assist your truck.
 If the event does offer things like trash removal, water, or electricity, those fees might be reasonable.
 But they need to make sense for your business.